natronhc/pascal-s-triangle/README.md

-//Can Ahmet Ayrıer Tarafından oluşturuldu.
+// Can Ahmet Ayrıer Tarafından oluşturuldu.

-//created by Can Ahmet Ayrıer
+// Created by Can Ahmet Ayrıer

 */